DeloitteDigitalUK/domroute/README.md

 # domroute

-Keep route table up to date for a domain.
+Keeps the route table up to date for a domain's IP addresses.

 ## Install